 As our youngest learners begin to return to campus, here are some helpful tips for packing lunches:

-St. Paul's is monitoring the global Covid-19 pandemic and assessing the conditions within our school community and local area.
+St. Paul's is monitoring the spread and prevalence of Covid-19 and continually reassessing our policies and practices.

-Nothing is more important to us than protecting the health and safety of our students, faculty, and staff.
-We are grateful for your partnership and will continue monitoring this situation and providing updates as necessary.
+We are committed to protecting the health and safety of our community while providing exceptional learning opportunities and experiences on our campus and in the world beyond.
+We are grateful for your partnership and will continue providing updates as necessary.

 read our latest communication to our community below.